 Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead Aligning the risk management strategy and policies on internal control with achieving the objectives Good.
 Risk management policy audit plan and regular audit reports.
 None.
 Evaluating and monitoring the authority's risk management and internal control on a regular basis Good.
 Risk management policy with risks reviewed regularly by Risk Management Group, SLT and Audit Committee.
 None.
 Ensuring effective counter fraud and anti- corruption arrangements are in place Fair.
 Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA, 2014).
-Antifraud and anticorruption policies in place.
-Existing action via Strategic Risk Register to develop and implement antifraud awareness raising programme.
 None.
 Develop and implement anti-fraud awareness raising programme.
-Strategic Director/S151 Officer 4.
-Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Good.
-Annual governance statement, internal audit arrangements adequate with internal audit actively involved in service improvement.
-None.
-None.
+Strategic Director/S151 Officer